dtzxporter/DTZxPorterLanding/_tools/hunter.md

   - Animations as [Cast].
   - Sounds as [Wav, Flac, Bnk].
   - Raw Files as-is.
-    - Hunter will decompile binary graph objects to their 'light' text format on export.
+    - Hunter will decompile binary graph objects to their text format on export.

 > **NOTE:** This tool exports models without their materials because the game uses complex scene graphs which would require too much effort to automate, however, most of a model's textures have similar names to each other.
 It's very easy to locate the textures for a model yourself.

 > **NOTE:** There is no need to open the `sdf_streaming` toc file, as it only references assets in the main toc file.

 ## 📌 Versioning:
+- 2.27 - Bug fixes and improvements to graph decompiler.
 - 2.26 - Update program library for bug fixes and improvements.
 - 2.25 - Update program library for bug fixes and improvements.
 - 2.24 - Update program library for bug fixes.
 Support exporting sound assets.